gritzko/ron/README.md

 simpler and safer to parse because of explicit field lengths.
 Obviously, it is not human-readable.

-Like the Base64, the binary format is only optimized for iteration.
+Like the text format, the binary one is only optimized for iteration.
 Because of compression, records are inevitably of variable length, so random access is not possible.
 Also, compression depends on iteration, as UUIDs get abbreviated relative to similar preceding UUIDs.